-If you’re interested in any of the regional foods mentioned, such as the pancakes, book an in-home cooking lesson with me.
+If you're interested in any of the regional foods mentioned, such as the pancakes, book a virtual cooking lesson with me.
 We can make dumplings, pancakes, flatbreads, noodles, or rice dishes from different regions around the world.
-Let’s cook and discovery how we cook and eat the same!
+Let's cook and discovery how we cook and eat the same!

 Melissa is 100% MIT (Made in Taiwan), where she worked as a food writer.
 She’s also worked alongside renowned chefs like Ming Tsai and Joanne Chang, honing her craft and gathering stories along the way.
 Part story-teller, part educator, and part food lover, Melissa brings a special blend of experience, skill, and enthusiasm to her work.
 She blends her Asian background, her new home of New England, and love of food and culture to bring joy, optimism, and inspiration to food lovers and fun-seekers everywhere.